I have tried a lot of things to fix my WMI. What else can I try to avoid reinstalling Windows?

 The winmgmt console program offers another way of getting corrupted performance counters back on track.

-1. Open a command prompt window (Run as Administrator) and enter the following lines.
+1. Open a command prompt as administrator and enter the following lines.

-2. On older Windows systems up to 2003 you have to clear earlier resnyc attempts (on newer systems this will not work): winmgmt /clearadap
+2. On older Windows systems up to 2003, you must clear earlier resynchronization attempts (on newer systems, this will not work): winmgmt /clearadap

 3. Then do the resynchronization: winmgmt /resyncperf

-As pointed out in this technet article, you can reload the performance counters if you run the folowing command in a administrator-run command line: lodctr /r
+As pointed out in the Microsoft article Event ID 3002 — Performance Counter Loading, you can reload the performance counters if you run the following command in an administrator-run command line: lodctr /r

-One customer whose WMI sensors failed even on the local probe device with a 8002802B: Element not found error successfully got WMI working after he executed the following script:
+One customer whose WMI sensors failed even on the local probe device with the error 8002802B: Element not found successfully got WMI working again after executing the following script:

 net stop winmgmt